Body-building supplement overuse signals new male eating disorder

 Unlike anorexia or bulimia in women, which result from a desire to be thin, men are aspiring for a physique that is both lean and muscular, and are using supplements to achieve it.

-Achiro said overuse of the products, which are not regulated by the U.S. Food and Drug Administration, can cause diarrhoea, kidney disease and renal failure.
+Achiro said overuse of the products, which are not regulated by the U.S. Food and Drug Administration, can cause diarrhea, kidney disease and renal failure.

 "Taken together low self-esteem and gender role conflict, which is an underlying sense of insecurity about one's masculinity, contribute more to the overuse of these products than body dissatisfaction alone," he explained.